chiefbiiko/bwt/README.md

   - No efficient cryptanalysis has been disclosed (reference date 2019-04-02)

-- All `BWT`s expire - `exp` claim is required to be a finite number
+- `BWT`s require a fixed set of metadata claims - no opting-out